samfirminger/svelte-todo-lightning-talk/README.md

-# Triptease lightning talk
+# Triptease lightning talk ⚡💬

-This is a small project for a lightning talk, which I will give at Triptease's Product Emgineering Offsite, to give a small intro to svelte and how it works.
+This is a small project for a lightning talk, which I will give at Triptease's Product Engineering Offsite, to give a small intro to svelte and how it works.

 ---